 Nineteenth-century British poet William Wordsworth expressed the idea that we gradually lose our intimate knowledge of heaven as we grow up, observing that “our birth is but a sleep and a forgetting” of our previous heavenly existence.

 True to Wordsworth’s belief, by the age of six, Z had completely forgotten her memories of heaven.
 She knows the story and recalls me telling her that she came from the stars to live with us and be our baby, but she has no memory of that story actually originating with her.

 And the thing is… I do remember believing that she came from the stars even before she told us she did.
 I remember feeling so grateful that this little being had come to us from the heavens to be ours.
 I clearly remember how sacred, blessed, mystical and miraculous that felt!

 We were babymooning in Maui and I was about 13 weeks along, listening to the Pacific ocean waves crashing on the beach beneath starry skies that I could see through our open window.
 The sounds of the surf were so soothing, and then I felt the strangest fluttering in the oddest location – just to the left side of my stomach.
 I knew instantly it was her, but it felt so small and delicate, like a frog or a butterfly rapidly moving in me.

-I didn’t feel it again for another 7 weeks, around the 20-week mark when the books and doctor said we would.
-Many people told me it likely wasn’t her but more likely gas.
-However, when I felt her move the second time weeks later, and all subsequent times, it felt exactly the same.
+I didn’t feel it again for another 7 weeks, around the 20-week mark, which is when the books and doctor said we would.
+Many people told me that early feeling likely wasn’t her but gas.
+However, when I felt her move the second time weeks later, and all subsequent times, it felt exactly the same as the first.
 That’s when I knew for sure that it had been her that night in Maui, lulled by the stars and the waves into making her presence felt.